 From Nagano to Kamikochi

-This service operates on specific dates with only 1 roundtrip daily.
+This service operates only 1 roundtrip daily.
 The one-way journey takes around 3 hours.
 The standard 4-row-seat type bus will be used for this route.

 From Takayama to Kamikochi